-After searching for “places to visit before you die” on Google US, we saw that people were writing very similar articles in the form of a list with the most beautiful/breathtaking/surreal places in the world.
+After searching for “places to visit before you die” on Google US, we saw that people were writing very similar articles in the form of a list of the most beautiful/breathtaking/surreal places in the world.

 5. My contribution – what unique insight can I provide?

 And now… we’ve arrived at the most difficult part of writing a blog post.
 Finding something unique to talk about.
-You need to offer the reader a reason why they should read your article, and not somebody else’s.
+You need to offer the reader a reason why they should read your article and not somebody else’s.

 Based on the ideas from other articles you’ve just written down, what is there left to talk about?
 Did you notice a certain idea nobody tackled?
 Is there a different angle you could take?
 Can you share a personal experience or opinion that would be helpful to your readers?
 You could even deliver a different type of article.
 Give yourself some time to really think about it before you move on to the next part.

 There’s no way we can compete with Bored Panda or Buzzfeed, two of the top results when our primary keyword is searched on Google.
 That’s why we’ll offer a different angle on the topic.
-We’ll talk about must see places in the United States - which is the country our buyer persona lives in.
+We’ll talk about must-see places in the United States – which is the country our buyer persona lives in.

 Part 3: Writing